Home > Articles > Creating a Workflow

 2. Multi-path

 Both workflow types ease your task by automating them.
-Additionally, multi-path workflows are mainly useful when you must specify conditions on Picklist, Co-owner, and Assigned To fields.
+Additionally, multi-path workflows are mainly useful when you must specify conditions on the Picklist, Co-owner, and Assigned To fields.

 With multi-path workflows, you can specify separate actions on different values of a picklist.

 Consider the Sales Stage field in the Deal module.
-You can set up a single action for each of the field’s values such as Negotiation, Closed Won, Closed Lost, etc.
+You can set up a single action for each of the field’s values, such as Negotiation, Closed Won, Closed Lost, etc. Similarly, you can set up different actions when the Assigned To field of a record has different users' names.

 To learn more about multi-path workflows, click here.